sjwoodman/eventing/config/buses/kafka/README.md

-# Kafka - Knative Bus
+# Apache Kafka - Knative Bus

 Deployment steps:
 1. Setup [Knative Eventing](../../../DEVELOPMENT.md)
-1. Install a Kafka broker.
-A simple setup is provided:
+1. Install an Apache Kafka cluster.
+If you are looking for a **production grade** installation, take a look at the [Strimzi-Kafka-Operator](strimzi) for installation instructions.
+Otherwise a simple setup is provided below:
     ```
     kubectl create namespace kafka
     kubectl apply -n kafka -f config/buses/kafka/broker/kafka-broker.yaml